titanicsend/LXStudio-TE/README.md

 Things that can help improve your experience with LX Studio.

-### Recognize LX Studio JSON file extensions
+### Recognize Chromatik JSON file extensions

-It can be handy to edit LX Studio's JSON config files in the IDE.
+It can be handy to edit Chromatik's JSON config files in the IDE.
 Add the .lxf and .lxp extensions to be recognized as JSON.

 1. Open IntelliJ preferences (⌘-, on Mac) and go to Editor → File Types → JSON.